 Whenever you complete a math problem, it is paramount to go back and double check your work.
 Remember, no one is perfect and mistakes will be made from time to time.
 The first step is to always ask yourself "Does this answer make sense"?
 For example, if you're working on a geometry problem and you're trying to calculate an angle of a polygon, and you determine the answer is 110°, look at the angle and ask "Does this answer makes sense, does this angle look like it's greater than a right angle or a 90° angle"?
 If not, you know you've made an error and can go back to find the mistake.
 You can do it!!

 I wanted to take a moment to share a recent "success story".
 Recently, a Student contacted me because he needed to pass a formal standardized exam, known as the "Praxis I".
 The Praxis tests are used by State Governments and Colleges of Education to ensure they bring only quality students into their programs to be trained as educators.
 My Student had unfortunately previously failed all 3 components of the Praxis test, and was now "under the gun", since a second failing score would have resulted in his expulsion from his School.
 In my home State, students must achieve a combined Praxis I Score of at least 522 to be eligible for School.
 The passing score for the Reading test is 176, the Writing test 173, and the Math test 173.
 The minimum score on each test is 150, and the maximum score is 190.
 It should be noted that this is a fairly difficult exam series; the median scores (175-179) are barely above the minimum passing scores (173-176).
-My Student, prior to meeting... read more
+My... read more

 OK, so I'm a math geek, but actually very down-to-earth and not much of a blogger.
 My students like that I'm friendly, approachable, and explain in plain English using tangible objects when possible.
 For example, when teaching the calculation of volumes generated by revolving curves around a line, I've used a glass vase to illustrate; for cylindrical shells, a roll of toilet paper got the idea across.
 For Trig, 'sketch, look, and count' go much further than memorizing the gazillion rules your textbook makes you think you need to memorize.
 Exponents?
 Easy--think of asking for a certain number of copies when you print.
 Do the same thing with the algebra expression, only multiply those copies.
 Yup, plain analogies make the concepts way clearer and less intimidating.
 No, I don't eat math for breakfast and love dogs, cats, and doing arts & crafts.
 But I am very experienced at teaching math and my students tend to stick with me as long as they need help.
-Being too humble to brag,... read more
+Being too humble to... read more

 I recently sent this as advice to one of my clients having trouble with linear systems of inequalities.
 I thought I would share it here on my blog for students, parents, and tutors who have use for it.
 EXPLANATION OF LINEAR SYSTEMS OF INEQUALITIES A system with regular lines (the ones with equals signs in them that you have done before) shows the single point where the two lines cross each other on the graph.
 The X and Y at that point are the two numbers that make the equal sign true.
 For instance, with the equations 3 = 5X +Y and 10 = 2X -Y, the answer is x = 7/13 and y = 4/13 because if you plug those numbers into both equations you get true statements, 3=3 and 10=10.
 The point (7/13, 4/13) is the point where the two lines cross each other.
 Inequalities, where you have "less than" or "greater than" signs work the same way.
 But, instead of getting a point where the equations are true, you get a whole area on the graph where they are true.
-So, the answer... read more
+So,... read more

 I know, I know, lots of students (and even adults) get frightened even by the thought of math.
 I've known people to have nightmares, and/or to freeze up when it comes time to take a math test.
 So much of this fear has been handed down to us by previous generations, unfortunately.
 But all you have to do is decide to FACE your FEAR of math!
 I can help you do that, because as an experienced tutor of math at all grade levels, Elementary through Algebra and Geometry, I know that the best way to understand math is to have someone break it down into small, logical steps for you.
 Once you see the patterns, it's like a light bulb goes off and what just moments ago seemed like an impossible puzzle has now been solved.
 Eureka!
 All of a sudden, "that" kind of problem makes sense.
 And once you see you are capable of understanding one type of problem, you become confident that you CAN understand others.
-With a patient teacher guiding you (like myself), everything mathematical that... read more
+With a patient teacher guiding you (like myself), everything mathematical... read more

 Do you really want to succeed in your studies and tests?
 Here’s the key: a Gut Check.
 Simply put, when the going gets tough, keep going.
 This is what differentiates the Good from the Great.
 We were not created to merely exist.
 We were created to thrive and fulfill our potential.
 It’s the consistent overcoming of obstacles that breaks down barriers to success.
 When you’re lifting weights, it’s the last three extra reps that you did that really bring in the results.
 It’s the extra mile that you ran, the extra sprint that you did.
 Let’s apply this principle to academics.
 Decide today that you will keep going when things get tough.